 The monastery also requires you to have Travel Medical Insurance that covers you during your stay here.

 Anyone who stays at Dhammasara keeps the 8 precepts.
-Daily routine includes participating in daily work before Dana, and at least 4 formal group meditations some with teaching, per week.
+Daily routine includes participating in daily work before Dana, and group meditation/chanting some with teaching.
 For visitors, daily work usually means helping in the kitchen or any outside work around and in the forest.
 There is still ample time for solitary meditation.

 Guests should dress modestly: no shorts, singlets, or revealing clothing.
 All external business should be kept to an absolute minimum.
 Try to maintain silence as much as possible.
 Food & drinks are donated by the supporters to the monastery.
 If you have any dietary restrictions, please bring your own suitable food and supplements.